 This book presents the principles, strategies and practices to address these challenges.
 It’s built on the core idea that it’s more important to manage our energy levels than to simply work longer/harder.

-Each of us are fueled by 4 main sources of energy: physical, emotional, mental and spiritual.
+Each of us is fueled by 4 main sources of energy: physical, emotional, mental and spiritual.
 The key to optimal, sustainable peak performance is to alternate rhythmically between activity and rest, to renew ourselves and expand our capacity in all 4 areas.

 Humans aren’t designed to run like computers—for prolonged, continuous periods at high speeds.
 We are designed to operate in pulses or cycles, e.g. to sleep at night and be alert in the day.
 Research in different areas—from professional athletes to violinists and chess-players—revealed that top performers toggled between periods of high-intensity and total rest/renewal.